 2. Association with an individual or a thing that is connected in some “obvious” way to the outcome you are looking for.
 For example, being kvatter at a bris is a segula for having children, or “connecting yourself” to a tzaddik associated with the desired outcome by praying at his kever or doing a mitzvah, like giving tzedakah, in his merit.

-3. Finally, there are a group of segulos that involve actions or possessing items that on the surface seem to have little direct connection to the desired outcome.
-One example of this is possessing or being next to an item that is associated with a tzaddik, for instance, placing the Sefer Noam Elimelech beneath the head of a mother during labor or having a full copy of the Zohar in your home as a source of protection against harm.
+3. Finally, there are a group of segulos that involve actions or possessing items that on the surface seem to have little direct connection to the desired outcome, for instance, having a full copy of the Zohar in your home as a source of protection against harm.

 However, the biggest, and perhaps most controversial, example of this category of segulos is wearing or possessing a kameya (charm) or possessing amulets, like the now ubiquitous hamsa.